stephenjude/filament-feature-flags/README.md

 php artisan pennant:feature WalletFunding
 ```

-When writing a feature class, you only need to use the `Stephenjude\FilamentFeatureFlag\Traits\WithFeatureResolve`
+When writing a feature class, you only need to use the `Stephenjude\FilamentFeatureFlag\Traits\WithFeatureResolver`
 trait, which will be invoked to resolve the feature's initial value for a given scope.

 ```php